This grape and goat cheese crostini is filled with antioxidants and no added sugar. Plus, it whips up in just 15 minutes––no time at all!

 I like to make delicious food that’s also healthy—and I use minimal or no added sugar to do just that.
 I challenged myself to create a homemade crostini recipe that’s heart healthy and naturally sweetened.
 Enter this creamy goat cheese appetizer.

-My goat cheese crostini recipe features 100% Grape Juice, made with dark purple Concord grapes.
+Grapes and grape juice: This goat cheese crostini recipe features 100 percent grape juice, made with dark purple Concord grapes.
 Concord grapes are special grapes, only in season for a short time each fall.

 So the best way to get their many health benefits is from the grapes’ juice.
 In fact, 20-plus years of research shows that drinking the juice can help your heart in many ways—including supporting blood vessel health to help promote healthy circulation and keep your blood flowing freely.